sbashar04/ip-address-management/README.md

 ## Information

 This application is developed on Windows 11 by creating necessary environment using `Docker`.
-So you need the Docker to be installed in your machine.
+So you need the Docker to be installed and running in your machine.

 ## Features